STAY INSPIRED

 Can aluminum 3D prints be anodized?

 The process of anodizing, which creates a hard, corrosion-resistant surface, is well-established for traditional aluminum parts.
-However, when it comes to 3D-printed aluminum, the process encounters some unique challenges.
+However, the process encounters some unique challenges for 3D printed aluminum parts.

-Despite the challenges, anodizing 3D-printed aluminum is technically possible.
-The process involves:
+Despite the challenges, anodizing 3D printed aluminum is technically possible:

 Surface Preparation: Ensuring the 3D printed part is clean and free of any residues.